daun/statamic-placeholders/DOCUMENTATION.md

 +     display: Placeholder
 ```

 The field will display a small placeholder preview in the asset edit form.
-Clicking the placeholder
+Clicking it reveals
-will reveal details about it like type, size and hash.
+details about it like type, size and hash.

 ![Placeholder fieldtype in edit form](art/fieldtype-embedded-contracted.png)